GoldenShadow96/smart-notes-application-/README.md

 ## 1. INTRO

-This is a docker compose enviroment, for a web app creating smart notes locally.
+This is a docker compose enviroment, for hosting locally a web application for creating smart notes.

 ## 2. ENVIROMENT